 Your dog needs to associate the crate with safety and comfort.
 It’s important that the crate is well-sized for your dog, and that you put their favorite blankets and toys in there to make it a most enjoyable place.

 It’s crucial that you never use the crate as a punishment.
 This will cause your dog to develop a negative association with the crate and start to avoid the crate entirely.
-This is the complete opposite to what you are trying to achieve by crate training.
+This is the complete opposite of what you are trying to achieve by crate training.

 Treats and Toys Inside the Crate